Does A Snail Have A Backbone

 The absence of a backbone in snails isn't a matter of evolutionary oversight; it's a testament to the success of alternative body plans.
 To truly understand this, we need to examine the evolutionary history and biological adaptations of snails.

 Snails belong to the class Gastropoda, which is one of the most diverse classes within the phylum Mollusca.
-Mollusks, as a whole, are characterized by a soft body, a muscular foot used for locomotion, and, in many cases, a shell.
+And mollusks, as a whole, are characterized by a soft body, a muscular foot used for locomotion, and, in many cases, a shell.
 This phylum also includes other familiar creatures like clams, oysters, and squid – all invertebrates, none possessing a backbone.

 The evolutionary lineage of mollusks stretches back hundreds of millions of years, predating the emergence of vertebrates.
 Their body plan, centered around a soft, unsegmented body, proved remarkably adaptable to a wide range of environments.
 Instead of developing an internal bony skeleton, mollusks like snails invested in the development of a protective shell.